raulvazquez7/AI-Agent-Patterns-Study/README.md

 ## Repository Structure

 The repository is organized by pattern, with each technique from the book in its own numbered folder.
-Each folder will contain the code implementation and a specific `README.md` with my notes and findings on that particular pattern.
+Each folder will contain the code implementation and a specific `README.md` with my notes and specifix examples on that particular pattern.

 -   `01_prompt_chaining/`
 -   `02_.../`